 I might add some fresh chopped sage to this recipe the next time I make them because sage is the perfect complement to rosemary.

-There’s delicious, wonderfully savory possibilities, that’s really what I’m saying here.
+There are delicious, wonderfully savory possibilities, that’s what I’m saying here.

 - 3 cups all-purpose flour

 - 1 teaspoon red chili flakes